gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### GitLens side bar

-We've re-focused this to be the home of GitKraken teams and collaboration services (e.g. GitKraken Workspaces) as well as discovery, help, and support.
+We've re-focused this to be the home of GitKraken services (e.g. GitKraken Workspaces) as well as discovery, help, and support.

 Views include:
  - Home view